Integration theory for infinite dimensional volatility modulated Volterra processes: Preliminaries

 which is what one expects.
-This yields a measure $\mu_g$ on the Borel $\sigma$-field on $\Rd$ by considering the Lebesgue extension of $g$ in \eqref{eq:function(A)}.
-With respect to this measure one can now derive an integration theory for real valued functions in $f\in L^p(\mu_g)$ where $p\in[1,\infty]$, and for such a function we denote the integral by
+This yields a measure $\mu_g$ on the Borel $\sigma$-field on ${\mathbb{R}^d}$ by considering the Lebesgue extension of $g$ in (\ref{eqfunctionA}).
+With respect to this measure, one can now derive an integration theory for real valued functions in $f\in L^p(\mu _g)$ where $p\in[1,\infty]$, and for such a function we denote the integral by

 where $O\in\caO_c(U)$.
-This integration theory will be used in Section \ref{sec:randomfield}, when we define a stochastic integral with respect to a random field, which has $d+1$ variables, $d$ being the spatial dimension and one the temporal dimension.
+This integration theory will be used in Section~\ref{secrandomfieldintegral}, where we define a stochastic integral with respect to a random field, which has $d+1$ variables, $d$ being the spatial dimension and one the temporal dimension.

-\subsection{Hilbert-valued Malliavin Calculus}
+\subsection{Hilbert-valued Malliavin calculus}

-In this section we provide some ideas and the main results we need related to Malliavin Calculus.
-It will however not be sufficient to only look at Malliavin Calculus for real-valued random variables or $\Rd$-valued random vectors as treated extensively in \cite{nualart}.
+In this subsection, we provide some ideas and the main results we need related to Malliavin calculus.
+It will, however, not be sufficient to only look at Malliavin calculus for real-valued random variables or ${\mathbb{R}^d}$-valued random vectors as treated extensively in \cite {nualart}.
 Instead we have to deal with random elements taking values in some separable Hilbert space.
-Some sources for this are \cite[Section 5]{carmonatehranchi} or \cite{grorudpardoux} and references therein.
-A more general setting is the one treated in \cite{pronkveraar} where the authors treat Malliavin calculus for random elements taking values in some UMD Banach space.
-In this section we will without further notice identify the dual of a separable Hilbert space $\caG^*$ with $\caG$.
+Some sources for this are \cite {carmonatehranchi}, Section~5, or \cite{grorudpardoux} and references therein.
+A more general setting is the one treated in \cite {pronkveraar} where the authors treat Malliavin calculus for random elements taking values in some UMD Banach space.
+In this subsection, we will without further notice identify the dual of a separable Hilbert space $\caG^*$ with $\caG$.